HACCPGlossary

 HACCP is a preventive, process-centric approach rather than a product-end test program.
 It begins with a comprehensive hazard analysis of ingredients, packaging, process steps, environment, people, and equipment to identify where hazards could be introduced, increased, or fail to be controlled.
 Hazards include pathogens (e.g., Salmonella, Listeria), chemical hazards such as undeclared High-Risk Allergens or cleaning residues, and physical hazards such as metal fragments.
 From this analysis, the team determines Critical Control Points (CCPs)—steps where control is essential to prevent, eliminate, or reduce a hazard to an acceptable level.
 For each CCP, measurable critical limits are set (e.g., cook temperature-time, sieving mesh size, metal detector sensitivity, allergen swab thresholds), along with monitoring methods and frequencies, corrective actions if limits are breached, verification activities (calibration checks, independent review, proficiency testing), and robust recordkeeping requirements linked to master documents.
 Because hazards can emerge outside the core process, the plan also integrates Hold Time Study (HTS) outcomes for in-process holds, cross-contamination control for changeovers, expiration & shelf-life control logic, and supply chain protections such as tamper evidence and temperature control under Good Distribution Practice (GDP).

 1. Conduct a hazard analysis.
 Map the process (including receiving, storage, process, pack, ship) and list potential hazards for each step.
 Use EM data, supplier histories, consumer complaints, and recalls to sharpen likelihood and severity.
 Consider new risks introduced by automation, software, or label variants.
-Link findings to the Food Safety Plan framework where applicable (FSP), and to risk tools like FMEA for component-level analysis.
+Link findings to the Food Safety Plan framework (FSP), and to risk tools like FMEA for component-level analysis.
+Don’t overlook distribution risks (truck temps, mixed pallets) or information hazards (wrong label template).

 4. Establish monitoring procedures.
 Define continuous or frequent checks using instruments, software events, or operator observations.
-Examples: PLC-captured thermal profiles, automated metal detector challenge frequencies, barcode scan-backs to confirm GS1/GTIN and lot alignment, vision systems for allergen statements, or warehouse rules enforcing FEFO.
+Examples: PLC-captured thermal profiles, automated metal detector challenge frequencies, barcode scan-backs to confirm GS1/GTIN and lot alignment, vision systems for allergen statements (see Machine Vision Inspection), or warehouse rules enforcing FEFO.
 Monitoring records must be attributable and contemporaneous per ALCOA+.

 3) HACCP vs. Prerequisite Programs

 HACCP sits atop foundational programs that reduce baseline risk so that relatively few steps require CCP designation.
-These include supplier approval, sanitation, pest control, water/air quality, equipment maintenance and qualification, calibration, personnel hygiene, allergen and cross-contamination control, EM, and labeling governance.
+These include supplier approval (Vendor Qualification, SQM), sanitation and Cleaning Validation, pest control, water/air quality, equipment maintenance and Qualification (IQ/OQ/PQ), calibration, personnel hygiene, allergen & cross-contamination control, EM, and labeling governance (see Label Verification).
 In digital operations, label accuracy and traceability are further supported by EPCIS event capture and standardized identifiers such as GTIN.
 Prerequisites should be risk-assessed and periodically verified; where a prerequisite alone cannot guarantee control of a significant hazard, promote the step to a CCP with explicit limits and monitoring.

 Biological.
 Pathogen reduction via validated cook/kill steps; prevention of post-lethality contamination using EM-informed zoning, airflow, and sanitation; control of growth through cooling, aw, pH, and time limits (HTS).
 Chemical.
 Undeclared allergens due to mis-labeling or changeover carryover; cleaning chemical residues; mycotoxins or heavy metals in raw materials; migration from packaging.
 Physical.
 Metal, glass, plastic fragments controlled by sieving, magnets, x-ray/metal detection with frequent challenge pieces; container/closure integrity and seal checks.
 Information hazards.
 While not traditional, label content and date codes represent a direct consumer risk; therefore, treat label template selection, variable data population, and scan-back as CCP-like controls where allergens or shelf life are safety-critical.